Budget-friendly travel is possible–even with a family! Before you plan your next trip, read these essential tips to save money on family vacation!

 If you’re not staying at a hotel, do your research for lodging that fits your budget.
 Does it make more sense to use a camper?
 Or timeshare?
 Can you rent a house or condo or cabin?
 Can you stay with a friend or family member?
 While this step could take the longest to research, look carefully – and pay attention to cancellation policies.

 You can find a variety of accommodations on AirBnB, from the super frugal (a local’s guest room) to the more unique (renting someone’s mountain lodge).
-You can get $45 off your first trip of $75 or more when you click through this link.

 4. Wisely use credit cards and gift cards.